OpenJDK: Collaboration with IBM, Apple, and SAP

-On October 11, 2010, IBM, by far the biggest participant in the Apache Harmony project, decided to join Oracle on the OpenJDK project, effectively shifting its efforts from Harmony to OpenJDK.
+On October 11, 2010, IBM, the biggest participant in the Apache Harmony project, decided to join Oracle on the OpenJDK project, effectively shifting its efforts from Harmony to OpenJDK.
 Bob Sutor, IBM's head of Linux and open source, blogged that "IBM will be shifting its development effort from the Apache Project Harmony to OpenJDK".

-On November 12, 2010, Apple Inc. (just three weeks after deprecating its own Java runtime port) and Oracle Corporation announced the OpenJDK project for Mac OS X. Apple will contribute most of the key components, tools and technology required for a Java SE 7 implementation on Mac OS X, including a 32-bit and 64-bit HotSpot-based Java virtual machine, class libraries, a networking stack and the foundation for a new graphical client.
+On November 12, 2010, Apple Inc. (three weeks after deprecating its own Java runtime port) and Oracle Corporation announced the OpenJDK project for Mac OS X. Apple will contribute most of the key components, tools and technology needed for a Java SE 7 implementation on Mac OS X, including a 32-bit and 64-bit HotSpot-based Java virtual machine, class libraries, a networking stack and the foundation for a new graphical client.

 On January 11, 2011, the Mac OS X Port Project was created on OpenJDK, and Apple made the first public contribution of code to the project.
 The initial Apple contribution built on the OpenJDK BSD port.

 In July 2011, SAP AG announced that SAP officially joined the OpenJDK project.

 Components

 The OpenJDK project produces a number of components: most importantly the virtual machine (HotSpot), the Java Class Library and the Java compiler (javac).

 The Web browser plugin and Web Start, which form part of Oracle Java, are not included in OpenJDK.
 Sun previously indicated that they would try to open-source these components, but neither Sun nor Oracle Corporation have done so.

-The only currently available free plugin and Web Start implementations As of 2016 are those provided by IcedTea.
+As of 2016, the only available free plugin and Web Start implementations are those from IcedTea.

-OpenJDK 9+ supports AOT compilation (jaotc) using GraalVM (JEP 295).
+OpenJDK 9+ supports ahead-of-time compilation (AOT, jaotc) using GraalVM (JEP 295).
 The experimental -XX:+EnableJVMCIProduct flag enables the use of Graal JIT (JEP 317).